 Why November 20?

-The revolution began in 1910, initiated by Francisco I. Madero, a reformist writer and politician from the state of Chihuahua, to oust President Porfirio Diaz who had been in power for over 30 years.
-Francisco Madero was one of many people in Mexico who were tired of Diaz' authoritarian rule,.
+The revolution began in 1910, initiated by Francisco I. Madero, a reformist writer and politician from the state of Chihuahua, in order to oust President Porfirio Diaz who had been in power for over 30 years.
+Francisco Madero was one of many people in Mexico who were tired of Diaz' authoritarian rule.
+The period of Diaz rule is known for its technological and industrial advances, but during that time, a few prospered and many suffered in poverty with very low wages.
 Along with his cabinet, Diaz was aging while holding tightly to the reins of the country.
 Madero formed the Anti-Reelectionist Party and ran against Diaz, but the elections were rigged and Diaz won again.
 Diaz had Madero jailed in San Luis Potosí.
-Upon his release, he fled to Texas where he wrote the Plan of San Luis Potosi, which urged the people to rise up in arms against the government in order to re-install democracy in the country.
+Upon his release, he fled to Texas where he wrote the Plan of San Luis Potosi, which urged the people to rise up in arms against the government in order to reinstall democracy in the country.
 The date of November 20th at 6 pm was set for the revolt to begin.

 20 de Noviembre Events

 The Mexican Revolution is seen as the event which forged modern Mexico, and the commemoration of Revolution Day in Mexico is marked with parades and civic ceremonies throughout the country.
 Traditionally a large parade was held in Mexico City's Zocalo, which was accompanied by speeches and official ceremonies, but in recent years the Mexico City celebrations have been held in the Campo Marte military field.
 Schoolchildren dressed as revolutionaries participate in local parades in cities and towns throughout Mexico on the date.